zacharykeeler/Concentration-Flask-Timeseries/README.md

 * what framework do I use for the timeseries?
 Pandas?
 I believe pandas can do data visualizations.
 * read the csv file in with an argument in case they want to run it with a different csv.
 * python has a csvreader, but look into other options

+* set up the endpoints with stubs.
+Be sure to run docker compose up --build to see changes.

+* created a Concentration class for simple data management.
+Currently stubbed.
 4. Tests?
 5. Write a completed README.md